Kenneth Farrow (American football): San Diego / Los Angeles Chargers

 After going undrafted in the 2016 NFL draft, Farrow was immediately signed as an undrafted free agent by the San Diego Chargers.
 He began the season as the third running back on the depth chart after Branden Oliver tore his Achilles tendon during the pre-season.
-He received his first playing time on September 18, 2016, after backup Danny Woodhead tore an ACL and was placed on injured reserve for the remainder of the season.
+He received his first playing time on September 18, 2016, after backup Danny Woodhead tore his ACL and was placed on injured reserve for the remainder of the season.
 He finished his professional debut against the Jacksonville Jaguars with four carries for 13 yards.
 He earned his first starts in Weeks 15 and 16 after an injury to Melvin Gordon.
-He was placed on injured reserve on December 26, 2016, with a shoulder injury.
+He was placed on injured reserve on December 26, with a shoulder injury.

 On September 2, 2017, Farrow was waived/injured by the Chargers and placed on injured reserve.

 On April 13, 2018, Farrow was waived by the Chargers.

 New England Patriots

 On August 27, 2018, Farrow was signed by the New England Patriots.
-He was waived on September 1, 2018, and was later re-signed to the practice squad.
-He was released on September 20, 2018, but was re-signed on October 9, 2018.
-He was released on November 6, 2018.
+He was waived by New England on September 1, and was later re-signed to the practice squad.
+Farrow was released by the Patriots on September 20, but was re-signed again on October 9.
+He was released by the Patriots once more on November 6.